Local Council Investigation Services

 Recent news regarding matters which fall under the ICAC Act (relating to corrupt conduct) indicate that local councils are increasingly faced with the need for the services of a reputable, competent, reliable and impartial investigation company.
-Lyonswood Investigations and Forensic Group have a proud 28-year reputation of achieving expected outcomes for local councils.
+Lyonswood Investigations and Forensic Group have a proud 30-year reputation of Local Council Investigation Services

 Lyonswood Investigations and Forensic Group has extensive experience, qualifications and, furthermore, a proven documented track record in assisting councils in these fields.
 Almost three decades of serving local councils with investigative services has allowed Lyonswood to specialise in and understand the problems local councils face on a day-to-day basis.